wickworks/witchdice/README.md

 - clear out data on firebase periodically even if nobody has visited that room in a long time

-#### WITCH+CRAFT MECHANICS ####
-- have it automatically add the automatic techniques
-- special "new project" button when it's empty, just like up top
-- prereqs for techniques
-- push to roll history
-- click stamina checkmarks to check ALL BOXES UP TO THAT MARK, have little message when all are filled

-- export project cards to clipboard or to pdf

 #### DND MECHANICS ####
 - bug with triggered attacks: fireball, then an ice knife causes the triggered one to always show up